grafana/grafana/docs/sources/developers/plugins/add-query-editor-help.md

 # Add query editor help

 Query editors support the addition of a help component for queries so that they display examples of potential queries.
 When the user clicks on one of the examples, the query editor is automatically updated.
+This helps the user to make faster queries.

 1. In the `src` directory of your plugin, create a file `QueryEditorHelp.tsx` with the following content: